StoneMoe/LiveNow/README.md

 # LiveNow

-Your own serverless livestream platform.

-Deps:
+Create your very own serverless livestream platform within seconds and on a limited budget using Cloudflare services.

 - Cloudflare Stream
 - Cloudflare Turnstile